rhiot/rhiot/iot/readme.md

 From this point forward Camel IoT gateway will be installed on your device as `camel-iot-gateway` service and started whenever the device boots up.

+### Gateway logger configuration

+By default gateway keeps the logging history from the last 14 days.
+Logs are grouped by the days and split into the 5 MB files.
+The default logging level is `INFO`.
+You can change it by setting the `camellabs_iot_gateway_log_root_level` environment variable:

+    export camellabs_iot_gateway_log_root_level=DEBUG

 ### Device heartbeats

 Camel gateway generates heartbeats indicating that the device is alive and optionally connected to the data